Tsardines/news-app/README.md

 - Edit and Delete buttons

 **3. Not important but urgent (how can something be not important but urgent?):**
-- The Create, Edit, and single article pages
+- The Create, Edit, and single article views

 **4. Not important and not urgent:**
 - Footer content